Toccoa, Georgia: United States era

-European Americans did not settle here until after the American Revolutionary War, when the government gave land grants in lieu of pay owed to veterans.
+Americans first settled Toccoa after the American Revolutionary War, when the government gave land grants in lieu of pay owed to veterans.
 A group led by Col. William H. Wofford moved to the area when the war ended.
 It became known as Wofford's Tract, or Wofford's Settlement.
 Col. Wofford is buried near Toccoa Falls.
-His son, William T. Wofford, was born near Toccoa (then part of Habersham County).

-Travelers had to rely on using fords, and later ferries, to get across the Tugaloo River.
-The first Prather's Bridge was a swinging bridge built in 1804 by James Jeremiah Prather.
-The first bridge was washed away during a freshet (an overflow caused by heavy rain).
+His son, William T. Wofford, was born near Toccoa, then part of Habersham County.
+Travelers had to rely on using fords, and later ferries, to cross the Tugaloo River.
+James Jeremiah Prather built the swinging Prather's Bridge in 1804, but it was washed away during a freshet, an overflow caused by heavy rain.

 Georgia conducted a Land Lottery of 1820, although the Cherokee had not yet ceded this area to the United States.
 Scots-Irish who acquired land in the lottery moved to this area from the backcountry of North Carolina and the Georgia coast.
 The Georgia Gold Rush, starting in 1828, also attracted many new settlers to North Georgia.

-European Americans pressed the government to take over the land of the Five Civilized Tribes, seeking cheaper land to develop for cotton plantations.
+Americans pressed the government to take over the land of the Five Civilized Tribes, seeking cheaper land to develop for cotton plantations.
 Short-staple cotton, which could be grown in the uplands through this area, had become profitable since the invention of the cotton gin for processing it.
-At the urging of President Andrew Jackson, Congress passed the Indian Removal Act of 1830, authorizing the government to force cessions of land by Southeast tribes in exchange for lands west of the Mississippi River, in what became known as Indian Territory (now Oklahoma).
+At the urging of President Andrew Jackson, Congress passed the Indian Removal Act of 1830, authorizing the government to force cessions of land by Southeast tribes in exchange for lands west of the Mississippi River, in what became known as Indian Territory, now Oklahoma.
 The 1838 removal of the Cherokee on the infamous "Trail of Tears" extinguished most of their land claims to this area.
-The US government released former Cherokee and Creek (Muscogee) lands for sale and settlement by European Americans in Georgia.
+The US government released former Cherokee and Creek (Muscogee) lands for sale and American settlement.

-Toccoa means "beautiful" in the Cherokee language; it is derived from the Cherokee term for "where the Catawbas lived."

 A more substantial bridge was built across the Tugaloo River in 1850.
 That year James D. Prather supervised the construction of his plantation house known as Riverside, on a hill overlooking the upper Tugalo River.
-The Greek revival antebellum house was built by his enslaved African-American workers, and the timber for the house was harvested from his plantation.
+The Greek revival antebellum house was built by his African-American slaves, and the timber for the house was harvested from his plantation.
 The Prather family cemetery was developed to the right of the house.